teamgamestr/blockstr/CONTROLLER_SUPPORT.md

 ### Performance
 - Efficient polling with RAF (no setTimeout/setInterval)
-- Minimal overhead - only polls when game is active
+- Minimal overhead - only polls when active
-- Cleanup on unmount to prevent memory leaks
+- Automatic cleanup on unmount to prevent memory leaks
+- Separate polling for gameplay and menus (never both at once)

+### Focus Management
+- Automatic button focus in menus based on controller navigation
+- Visual focus indicators (ring highlights)
+- Keyboard and controller navigation work together seamlessly

 ## Linux/Ubuntu Setup